OndrejNepozitek/Edgar-Unity/README.md

 #### How to update
 In order to be able to download a new version of the plugin, **we recommend to not change anything inside the Assets/ProceduralLevelGenerator folder**.
 At this stage of the project, files are often moved, renamed or deleted, and Unity does not handle that very well.

 The safest way to update to the new version is to completely remove the old version (*Assets/ProceduralLevelGenerator* directory) and then import the new version.
 (Make sure to backup your project before deleting anything.)

-## Features

-- **Complete control over the structure of generated level.** Instead of generating completely random dungeons, you specify how many rooms you want and how they should be connected and the algorithm generates levels that follow exactly that structure.
-- **Complete control over the look of individual rooms.** You can draw room templates using Unity built-in Tilemap feature.
-You can use all available tools (brushes, rule tiles, etc.) to design room templates.
-- **Rooms either directly connected by doors or connected by corridors.** You can choose to either connect rooms by corridors or directly via doors.
-- **Easy to customize.** The plugin is ready to be customized and extended.
-- **Supports Unity 2018.4 and newer**.
-- **2 example scenes included.**

-## Limitations
-- **Alpha version.** There may be some **breaking changes** in the API.
-- **Some inputs are too hard for the generator.** You need to follow some guidelines in order to achieve good performance.
-- **Not suitable for large levels.** The generator usually works best for levels with less than 30 rooms.
-- **Not everything can be configured via editor.** You need to have programming knowledge in order to generate anything non-trivial.

 ## Workflow

 ### 1. Draw rooms and corridors